- Asset Highlights

 BCRC12-2519 with 32.0 m of 0.81 g/t gold from a depth of 172.2 m;

 BCRC12-2522 with 157.0 m of 0.27 g/t gold from a depth of 44.2 m;

 BCRC12-2523 with 10.7 m of 1.14 g/t gold from a depth of 25.9 m, and 21.3 m of 2.24 g/t gold from 166.1 m;

 BCRC12-2528 with 27.4 m of 1.24 g/t gold from a depth of 1.5 m; and

 BCRC12-2529 with 93.0 m 0.27 g/t gold from the surface.

 The claims comprising the Brewery Creek Project were initially staked in 1987 by Noranda Exploration Limited, and most of the mineralized zones that have been mined to date were identified by 1989 through detailed geochemical surveys.
 Since 1989 more than 200,000 meters of drilling has been completed in addition to comprehensive soil sampling and trenching programs.

-In 2011, Golden Predator Corp. drilled approximately 55,000 meters resulting in the delineation of the Schooner, Sleeman and Classic deposits, as well as increasing confidence in existing resources.
-In 2012, Golden Predator Corp. drilled approximately 27,000 meters and discovered the Lone Star deposit, which were incorporated into the 2013 updated resource estimate.
-All existing resource zones remain open in one or more directions.
+In 2011, Golden Predator Corp. drilled approximately 55,000 meters resulting in the delineation of the Schooner, Sleeman and Classic resources, as well as increasing confidence in existing resources.
+In 2012, Golden Predator Corp. drilled approximately 27,000 meters and discovered the Lone Star mineralized zone.

 Brewery Creek Property